Jack-Barry/jb_cfg/.config/nvim/README.md

-# 💤 LazyVim
+# 💤 LazyVim + Jack Barry's Preferences

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+I'm using [LazyVim](https://github.com/LazyVim/LazyVim) as a base config for Neovim.
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+Refer to their [documentation](https://lazyvim.github.io/installation) for more info.